WONYOUNG-SONG/Kaggle/README.md

 # Kaggle and AI/ML Learning Repository

 Welcome to my Kaggle and AI/ML learning repository!
-This repository is dedicated to my journey in learning Artificial Intelligence (AI) and Machine Learning (ML) through Kaggle competitions, projects, and practice notebooks.
+This repository is dedicated to my journey in learning Data Science, Artificial Intelligence (AI), and Machine Learning (ML) through Kaggle competitions, projects, and practice notebooks.
 Here, you'll find various projects and resources aimed at enhancing my skills in data analysis, predictive modeling, and machine learning algorithms.

 ## Current Projects